ng-qi-an/Fox/README.md

 ## 🛠️ Built With

-Fox is built using modern web technologies wrapped in a desktop application:
+Waves is built using modern web technologies wrapped in a desktop application:

 - **Frontend**: [Next.js](https://nextjs.org/) with React 19 and TypeScript
 - **Desktop Framework**: [Electron](https://electronjs.org/) for cross-platform compatibility